shening/Visual-SLAM/README.md

 2. [Calibrate](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) the camera.
 Create a calibration file (like [this](/mvbluefox_ws/src/bluefox2/mv_25002112.yaml)) and place it in ~/.ros/camera_info/ (create the folder if it does not exist).
 Rename the file as `mv_<your-camera-device-id>`.

-3. Add USB rules for the altimeter/distance sensor, the gripper servo and the autpilot by following the instructions [here](https://unix.stackexchange.com/a/183492).
-Perform the steps for one sensor at a time.
+3. Add USB rules for the altimeter/distance sensor, the gripper servo and the autpilot by following the instructions [here](https://unix.stackexchange.com/a/183492). (also added them at the bottom of Readme) Perform the steps for one sensor at a time.
 During the attribute walkthrough step mentioned in the above link, pick the `idVendor`, `idProduct` and the `serial` that appears at the very top in the terminal.
 Further, add `MODE=="0666"` to ensure the user has access to the USB ports (you can alternatively [add the user to the dialout group](https://askubuntu.com/a/112572)).
 A sample rules file would look as follows:

 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", ATTRS{serial}=="DN00IK4C", MODE=="0666", SYMLINK+="rangefinder"